Chances are that where you own a flat in Bilston and Bradley you actually own a long leasehold interest over your property

 | Leeds Building Society | 85 years remaining from the start of the mortgage. |

-Using our service will provide you better control over the value of your Bilston and Bradley leasehold, as your property will be more valuable and saleable in terms of lease length should you want to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service gives you increased control over the value of your Bilston and Bradley leasehold, as your property will be more valuable and saleable in terms of lease length should you want to sell.
+The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.